 Kansas City Chiefs pass-catcher Travis Kelce is No. 2 on my list of the top 25 tight ends entering this campaign.
-San Francisco 49ers tight end George Kittle, Los Angeles Chargers pass-catcher Hunter Henry and Indianapolis Colts target Eric Ebron round out my top five at the position.
+San Francisco 49ers tight end George Kittle, New York Giants tight end Evan Engram and Los Angeles Chargers pass-catcher Hunter Henry round out my top five at the position.

 Ertz was the most-targeted tight end in the NFL last season, drawing 156 looks in 2018.
 The two-time Pro Bowl selection enters the 2019 season healthy, and the Eagles have added more offensive playmakers for quarterback Carson Wentz.
 I expect an improved running game and more speed at the wide receiver position to help Ertz underneath.
 This could be his first All-Pro campaign.